Dortmund: Rail transport

-As with most communes in the Ruhr area, local transport is carried out by a local, publicly owned company for transport within the city, the DB Regio subsidiary of Deutsche Bahn for regional transport and Deutsche Bahn itself for long-distance journeys.
-The local carrier, Dortmunder Stadtwerke (DSW21), is a member of the Verkehrsverbund Rhein-Ruhr (VRR) association of public transport companies in the Ruhr area, which provides a uniform fare structure in the whole region.
-Within the VRR region, tickets are valid on lines of all members as well as DB's railway lines (except the high-speed InterCity and Intercity-Express networks) and can be bought at ticket machines and service centres of DSW21, all other members of VRR, and DB.
+The central train station, Dortmund Hauptbahnhof, is the third largest long-distance traffic junction in Germany.
+The station is served by various Deutsche Bahn InterCity and ICE long-distance services.
+There are frequent ICE trains to other German cities, including Frankfurt am Main, Berlin and other cities in the Rhein-Ruhr region.
+The station is also served by open-access rail operator Eurostar, whose long-distance trains link Dortmund with international destinations including Amsterdam Centraal, Brussels-South and Paris Gare du Nord.

-The central train station (Dortmund Hauptbahnhof) is the third largest long-distance traffic junction in Germany.
-Dortmund has a railway service with Deutsche Bahn InterCity and ICE-trains stopping at Dortmund Hauptbahnhof (Dortmund Main Station).
-ICE and TGV Thalys high-speed trains link Dortmund with Amsterdam, Brussels (in 2h 30) and Paris (in 3h 50).
-There are frequent ICE trains to other German cities, including Frankfurt am Main, Berlin and other cities in the Rhein-Ruhr Region.
+Regional train services are tendered by Verkehrsverbund Rhein-Ruhr (VRR), the local association of public transport companies in the Ruhr area, which provides a uniform fare structure in the whole region.
+Currently, regional train services in Dortmund are operated by DB Regio, National Express Germany, Eurobahn, Vias and Hessische Landesbahn.
+Within the VRR region, tickets are valid on lines of all of its member companies as well as Deutsche Bahn's railway lines (except high-speed trains) and can be bought at ticket machines and service centres of DSW21, all other members of VRR, and DB.

 Public transportation

-For public transportation, the city has an extensive Stadtbahn and bus system.
-The Stadtbahn has eight lines (U41 to U47 and U49) serving Dortmund and the large suburb of Lünen in the north.
-The trains that run on the line are in fact lightrails as many lines travel along a track in the middle of the street instead of underground further from the city centre.
+Local public transportation is largely operated by the city-owned transit operator Dortmunder Stadtwerke (DSW21).
+The city has an extensive light rail (Stadtbahn) and bus system.
+The Stadtbahn consists of eight lines (U41 to U47 and U49) serving Dortmund and the neighbouring city of Lünen to the north.
+The lines are mostly overground with tracks running in the alongside streets, with three underground sections in the city centre shared by multiple lines.
 The minimum service interval is 2.5 minutes, although the usual pattern is that each line runs at 5 to 10 minute intervals.
 On Sundays the trains run at a 15-minute interval.
 In April 2008, the newly constructed east–west underground light rail line was opened, completing the underground service in the city centre and replacing the last trams on the surface.

 A number of bus lines complete the Dortmund public transport system.
 Night buses replace Stadtbahn services between 1:30 am and 7:30 am on weekends and public holidays.
 The central junction for the night bus service is Reinoldikirche in the city centre, where all night bus lines start and end.

 The H-Bahn at Technical University of Dortmund is a hanging monorail built specifically to shuttle passengers between the university's two campuses, which are now also flanked by research laboratories and other high-tech corporations and startups.
 A nearly identical monorail system transfers passengers at Düsseldorf Airport.